Deimos (moon): Origin

 The origin of Mars's moons is unknown and the hypotheses are controversial.
 The main hypotheses are that they formed either by capture or by accretion.

-Because of the similarity to the composition of C- or D-type asteroids, one hypothesis is that the moons may be objects captured into Martian orbit from the asteroid belt, with orbits that have been circularized either by atmospheric drag or tidal forces, as capture requires dissipation of energy.
+Because of the postulated similarity to the composition of C- or D-type asteroids, one hypothesis is that the moons may be objects captured into Martian orbit from the asteroid belt, with orbits that have been circularized either by atmospheric drag or tidal forces, as capture requires dissipation of energy.
 The current Martian atmosphere is too thin to capture a Phobos-sized object by atmospheric braking.
 Geoffrey Landis has pointed out that the capture could have occurred if the original body was a binary asteroid that separated due to tidal forces.
 The main alternative hypothesis is that the moons accreted in the present position.
 Another hypothesis is that Mars was once surrounded by many Phobos- and Deimos-sized bodies, perhaps ejected into orbit around it by a collision with a planetesimal.

-Most recently, Amirhossein Bagheri (ETH Zurich), Amir Khan (ETH Zurich), Michael Efroimsky (US Naval Observatory) and their colleagues proposed a new hypothesis on the origin of the moons.
-By analyzing the seismic and orbital data from Mars InSight Mission and other missions, they proposed that the moons are born from disruption of a common parent body around 1 to 2.7 billion years ago.
+In 2021, Amirhossein Bagheri (ETH Zurich), Amir Khan (ETH Zurich), Michael Efroimsky (US Naval Observatory) and their colleagues proposed a new hypothesis on the origin of the moons.
+By analyzing the seismic and orbital data from the Mars InSight Mission and other missions, they proposed that the moons were born from the disruption of a common parent body around 1 to 2.7 billion years ago.
 The common progenitor of Phobos and Deimos was most probably hit by another object and shattered to form Phobos and Deimos.

 Physical characteristics

-Deimos, like Mars' other moon, Phobos, has spectra, albedos, and densities similar to those of a C- or D-type asteroid.
-Like most bodies of its size, Deimos is highly non-spherical with triaxial dimensions of 15 × 12.2 × 11 km, making it 56% of the size of Phobos.
+Deimos is a gray-colored body.
+Like most bodies of its size, Deimos is highly non-spherical with triaxial dimensions of 16.1 x 11.8 x 10.2 km, corresponding to a mean diameter of 12.5 km which makes it about 57% the size of Phobos.
 Deimos is composed of rock rich in carbonaceous material, much like C-type asteroids and carbonaceous chondrite meteorites.
 It is cratered, but the surface is noticeably smoother than that of Phobos, caused by the partial filling of craters with regolith.
 The regolith is highly porous and has a radar-estimated density of only 1.471 g/cm3.

 Escape velocity from Deimos is 5.6 m/s.
 This velocity could theoretically be achieved by a human performing a vertical jump.
 The apparent magnitude of Deimos is 12.45.